 This is the fourth issue of state-by-state snapshots issued by the Joint Economic Committee, containing employment and unemployment data at the state level through March 2010.
 After experiencing substantial job losses (or a de minimis level of job gains) since the start of the recession in December 2007, the private sector gained 123,000 jobs in March 2010, providing further evidence that economic recovery is continuing.
-Part of the dramatic increase in private sector job creation may be due to a rebound of weather-related job losses in February, but even averaging February and March, the private sector created 65,500 jobs per month - close to the average job creation record seen during the economic expansion of the previous administration.1
+Part of the dramatic increase in private sector job creation may be due to a rebound of weather-related job losses in February, but even averaging February and March, the private sector created over 70,000 jobs per month - the average job creation record seen during the economic expansion of the previous administration.1

-While these numbers provide an indication of that the economy has started to recovery, a stronger, sustained level of job creation is needed to reduce the large pool of unemployed workers.
-Private sector job creation during the Clinton administration averaged 217,000 jobs.
-However, even with 200,000 jobs created each month, it would take about 3 and one-half years to recreate the 8.5 million private sector jobs lost since December 2007, so unemployment rates are likely to remain high for the foreseeable future.
+While these numbers provide an indication that the economy has started to recover, a stronger, sustained level of job creation is needed to reduce the large pool of unemployed workers.
+Private sector job creation during the Clinton administration averaged 212,000 jobs.
+However, even with 200,000 jobs created each month, it would take about 4 years to recreate the 9.6 million private sector jobs lost since December 2007, so unemployment rates are likely to remain high for the foreseeable future.